 Not only are synthetic extensions worse than human hair ones when it comes to quality, longevity, and appearance, they can also be quite dangerous to wear.

-This hair type has to resistance to heat so blow dryers, flat irons, and curlers should be avoided.
-Those who do make the mistake of using hot tools on cheap synthetic strands can not only destroy the extensions, but their real tresses as well.
-So is the risk of your hair catching fire really worth the cheap price?
+This hair type has to resistant to heat so blow dryers, flat irons, and curlers should be avoided.
+Those who do make the mistake of using hot tools on cheap synthetic strands can not only destroy the extensions but their real tresses as well.
+So is the risk of your hair catching fire worth the cheap price?
 If the synthetic extensions melt or burn, which is highly possible, you can end up with severe burns on your scalp, as well as burned hair